kyma-project/kyma/README.md

 ## Overview

 **Kyma** `/kee-ma/` is an application runtime that provides you a flexible and easy way to connect, extend, and customize your applications in the cloud-native world of Kubernetes.

 Out of the box, Kyma offers various functionalities, such as:

 - [Serverless](https://kyma-project.io/#/serverless-manager/user/README) development platform to run lightweight Functions in a cost-efficient and scalable way
 - [System connectivity](https://kyma-project.io/#/01-overview/application-connectivity/README) that provides endpoint to securely register Events and APIs of external applications
-- [Eventing](https://kyma-project.io/#/01-overview/eventing/README) that provides messaging channel to receive events, enrich them, and trigger business flows using Functions or services
 - [Istio](https://kyma-project.io/#/istio/user/00-overview/README) for service-to-service communication and proxying
 - [Service Management](https://kyma-project.io/#/01-overview/service-management/README) to use the built-in cloud services from such cloud providers as GCP, Azure, and AWS
 - Secure API exposure